Fritz Kirmse

-Fritz Kirmse (born 11 February 1912) was a German violinist and university lecturer.
+Fritz Kirmse (born 11 February 1912, date of death unknown) was a German violinist and university lecturer.
 From 1934 to 1936 he was appointed to the Bayreuth Festival orchestra.
 From 1937 to 1939 he was first concertmaster of the Orchester des Opernhauses Halle.

 Life

 Kirmse was born in Leipzig in 1912.
 He first received violin lessons from Emil Kolb and then studied with Walther Davisson and Charles Münch at the University of Music and Theatre Leipzig.
 Already during his studies he took part in the Gewandhaus concerts.